A Guide to Fire Kings

 You can also destroy his younger self - Fire King High Avatar Garunix, causing Sacred to have 4050 ATK - sufficient to run over most monsters.
 (Watch out for High Avatar Garunix blowing up the field in the next Standby Phase, though!)

-A third option is destroying his waifu Fire King Courtier Ulcanix, which gets High Avatar Garunix even faster on the field (albeit without clearing the board), letting you Xyz Summon any Rank 8 of your choosing.
-Or you can wait for an optimal moment to Xyz Summon Garunix Eternity, Hyang of the Fire Kings via Fire King Sanctuary, disrupting your opponent in the process.
+A third option is destroying Fire King Courtier Ulcanix, which gets High Avatar Garunix even faster on the field (albeit without clearing the board), to be used as Link/Xyz Material as needed.
+Or, depending on the game state, you can keep him and wait for an optimal moment to Xyz Summon Garunix Eternity, Hyang of the Fire Kings via Fire King Sanctuary, disrupting your opponent in the process.

 Keep in mind that Sacred Garunix can be a brick by himself - thus you will either want to keep him in the deck, or ensure you draw Ulcanix, Ponix or Island alongside him.